acend/go-basics-training/content/en/docs/getting-started/_index.md

 }
 ```

-The name of the file doesn't matter but it is common to call the file with the the main function `main.go`.
+The name of the file doesn't matter but it is common to call the file which contains the main function `main.go`.
 The only important thing for now is, that we have a package `main` and a function `main()` which is the entrypoint for our program.
-In a later chapter we will learn more about packages and project structure in general.
+In a later chapter we will learn more about packages and the project structure in general.
 To get familiar with the basic syntax of Go, a single package `main` should be enough.

 Open a terminal and make sure you are in the `hello/` directory.
 Then you can run the following commands to build your program and run it:
 ```shell